|

 Use this prayer as-is, or let it guide your own words.
 There is no perfect formula — God cares about honesty, not performance.

 Father, surgery is coming, and I feel the weight of everything I cannot control.
-You know the fear sitting in my chest tonight — the unknowns, the waiting, the what-ifs I keep turning over.
+You know the fear sitting in my chest tonight — the unknowns, the waiting, and the what-ifs I keep turning over.
 Thank you that you will be in that operating room when I cannot be, steadying the hands of every doctor and nurse and watching over every moment.
-Quiet my racing thoughts and give me the kind of peace that does not depend on knowing the outcome.
-Whatever the result, help me to trust that I am held by a God who is good and who never leaves.
+Quiet my racing thoughts, calm my body, and give me the kind of peace that does not depend on knowing the outcome.
+Whatever the result, help me trust that I am held by a God who is good and who never leaves.
 Into your hands I place this body, this day, and the people I love.
 Amen.

 One Small Step